SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 # Execute the command in the background
 exec $COMMAND &

-# Retrieve the process ID of the command run in background
+# Retrieve the process ID of the command run in background.
+Doing that, we will
+# be able to send the SIGINT signal through the sigterm function we defined
+# to replace the SIGTERM.
 pid=$!

-# Wait forever to simulate a foreground process for S6
+# Wait forever to simulate a foreground process for S6.
+This will act as our
+# blocking process that S6 is expecting.
 wait
 ```